- Brand name

 How INOmax® works

-INOmax® can improve the flow of blood through the lungs by relaxing the cells in the blood vessels and allowing the blood vessels to widen.
-This may help to increase the amount of oxygen that reaches your baby’s blood.
+INOmax® can improve the flow of blood through the lungs and reduce blood pressure in the lungs by relaxing the cells around the blood vessels and allowing these blood vessels to widen.
+This may help to increase the amount of oxygen that reaches your baby’s or child’s blood stream.

 When INOmax® should not be used

-INOmax® is not to be given to babies who have an abnormal circulation within the heart.
+INOmax® is not to be given to babies who are dependent on an abnormal circulation within the heart.

 How to use INOmax®

-Because side effects increase with higher doses of inhaled nitric oxide therapy, your baby will be given a low dose of INOmax®.
-Since INOmax® is a gas; the dose is measured in parts per million, or ppm.
+Because side effects increase with higher doses of inhaled nitric oxide therapy, your baby or child will be given a low dose of INOmax®.
+Since INOmax® is a gas, the dose is measured in parts per million, or ppm.
 If for example the INOmax® dose is 20 ppm, there are 20 parts of nitric oxide in 1 million parts of the inhaled gas mixture.

-Your baby’s doctor will decide the correct dose of INOmax® and will administer INOmax® to your baby’s lungs through a system designed for delivering nitric oxide.
-This system delivers the correct amount of INOmax® to your baby’s lungs by diluting INOmax® with an oxygen/air mixture immediately before delivery.
+Your baby’s or child’s doctor will decide the correct dose of INOmax® and will administer INOmax® to your baby’s or child’s lungs through a system designed for delivering nitric oxide.
+This system delivers the correct amount of INOmax® to your baby’s or child’s lungs by diluting INOmax® with an oxygen/air mixture immediately before delivery.

-For your baby’s safety, the delivery systems intended for administration of INOmax® are fitted with devices that constantly measure the amount of nitric oxide, nitrogen dioxide, and oxygen being delivered to your baby’s lungs.
-In addition, your baby’s blood will be tested throughout the treatment period to make sure there is no interference with the ability of the blood to carry oxygen.
+For your baby’s or child’s safety, the delivery systems intended for administration of INOmax® are fitted with devices that constantly measure the amount of nitric oxide, nitrogen dioxide, and oxygen being delivered to your baby’s or child’s lungs.
+In addition, your baby’s or child’s blood will be tested throughout the treatment period to make sure there is no interference with the ability of the blood to carry oxygen.

 If you take too much (overdose)

-As INOmax® will be given to your baby under the supervision of your doctor it is unlikely that your baby will receive too much.
+As INOmax® will be given to your baby or child under the supervision of your doctor it is unlikely that your baby or child will receive too much.

-Other things to be aware of before your baby is treated with INOmax® include:
+Other things to be aware of before your baby or child is treated with INOmax® include:

 Interactions with other medicines:

-The doctor will decide when to treat your baby with INOmax® and with other medicines, and will carefully supervise the treatment.
-INOmax® could be given with some medicines called “nitric oxide donors” or medicines that themselves can affect the blood’s ability to carry oxygen.
+Some medicines can affect the blood’s ability to carry oxygen.
+The doctor will decide when to treat your baby or child with INOmax® and with other medicines, and will carefully supervise the treatment.

 Patients with abnormal heart function: